vince-nlp/aclrollingreview/cfp.md

 For the sake of clarity, this policy also covers ARR itself; authors may not resubmit to ARR work that is already under review to ARR.

+Note that the commitment process is treated as being under review for a conference.
+That means that a paper that has been committed to a conference cannot be submitted to ARR until after the conference makes a decision or the paper is withdrawn from the conference.

 Submissions that violate these requirements will be desk rejected.

 ### Resubmission Policy